JUHE API Marketplace

 • get_project_survey - Get the complete survey structure for a project

-• get_current_survey_answers - Get the current answers assigned to a survey in readable format
+• get_survey_answers_for_project - Get the survey answers that are currently selected/assigned for a project in readable format

 • update_project_survey - Update project survey answers with answer IDs